NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Torag - Moderate Curse.md

-**Moderate Curse** You must prove your skills at a craft by providing your own equipment.
+You must prove your skills at a craft by providing your own equipment.

 You gain item bonuses only from items you make yourself.